-September 2018
+September 2019

-Our school is an inclusive school where every child matters; we aim to address children's needs and support their development in the most appropriate way possible and celebrate effort as much as achievement.
+Our school is an inclusive school where every child matters; we aim to address children's needs and support their development in the most appropriate way possible and, for any area, we celebrate effort as much as achievement.
 Our school's SEND policy document is available on this website, detailing our philosophy in relation to SEND.